Take the 1100m Circuit Challenge as an Motorsport UK Championship Driver or Owner Driver

 Undertaking the ARKS (Association of Racing Kart Schools) test:

-Drivers who wish to take part in the Kart Club's Owner Driver Race Meetings must hold a current MSA licence.
+Drivers who wish to take part in the Kart Club's Owner Driver Race Meetings must hold a current Motorsport UK licence.
 In order to gain a licence, drivers must take an ARKS (Association of Racing Kart Schools) test.
 The test lasts approximately three hours and consists of a practical driving test and a multiple choice questionnaire covering the flags and safety.

 The practical side of the test requires the driver to lap consistently within 10% of the class average time.
 Once you have achieved this you are ready to take the test.
 Drivers aged 18 years or over need to have a medical before taking the test, which is normally done by their own GP.